 - The issue considered here is whether the fact that Fiona had previously acquired a mixed use property, rather than a dwelling alone, rules her out of the relief.

-HMRC’s Guidance Note on first time buyers’ relief at chapter 3 para 4 suggests that a previous acquisition of a mixed use property, including a self-contained dwelling, denies the relief.
+HMRC’s Guidance Note on first time buyers’ relief at chapter 3 para 4 suggests that a previous acquisition of a mixed use property, which includes a self-contained dwelling, denies the relief.
 But the legislation appears to say something different; that what was acquired had to be a dwelling alone before the relief is lost.

 The issues are explored at section 3.3 of a detailed paper on first time buyers’ relief, especially example 3.3.5 involving Mike and Lin who had previously acquired a pub with managers’ accommodation above it.
 The detailed paper can be accessed via this blog.